jorgenem/kshell_public/README.md

   ``` python
   0+100, 0.5+100, 1+100, 1.5+100, 2+100, 2.5+100, 3+100, 0-100, 0.5-100, 1-100, 1.5-100, 2-100, 2.5-100, 3-100
   ```
-  Note that the output has a spin step length of 1/2. `kshell_ui.py` will filter out the states which are not valid for the given model space and nuclide, so just paste the entire string into the `kshell_ui` prompt.
+  Note that the output has a spin step length of 1/2. `kshell_ui.py` will filter out the states which are not valid for the given model space and nuclide, so just paste the entire string into the `kshell_ui.py` prompt.

   </p>
   </details>